Monosnap

 Monosnap is a screenshot program for Mac OS X and Windows.
 The program allows users to create screenshots, annotate them and upload them to the cloud.
 It was released for Mac OS X on 11 July 2012.
 Several days after it was positively reviewed by sites like Addictive Tips, freetech4teachers, OneDayOneApp and MakeUseOf, an update was released on 5 August 2012, providing authorization with email.
 On 10 August there was a release for Windows, providing similar functionality.

 Since 9 October 2012 (version 1.4.0) app allows to upload images to FTP, SFTP or WebDAV servers.
 Right now it also has in-app turning on external services support (Dropbox, Evernote, Box.com, CloudApp).

-Features
+Characteristics

-Screenshots
+Captures

-Monosnap has two modes of screenshot: the first one grabs the whole screen (or screens).
-The second mode grabs an area or window of the screen.
-In the latter mode a magnifier is presented, showing size of the selected rectangle and color of pixel below cursor.
+Monosnap has two capture modes: the first captures the entire screen (or screens).
+The second mode captures an area or window of the screen.
+In the latter mode, a magnifying glass appears, showing the size of the selected rectangle and the pixel color under the cursor.

 Image editor

-After taking a screenshot, Monosnap opens its Editor with tools such as a pen, line, rectangle, oval, arrow, text and blur.
-Also it has a crop tool to remove unnecessary details if that has not been done while capturing a screen.
+After taking a screenshot, Monosnap opens its editor with tools like a pen, line, rectangle, oval, arrow, text, and blur.
+It also has a tool to remove unnecessary details if they weren't removed while capturing a screenshot.

-After screenshot
+After the capture

 There are several options to proceed with screenshot, available from settings: